greenhand520/servo_robot_board_interface/README.md

-# quadhex_robot_board_interface
+# servo_robot_board_interface

-A ROS 2 interface package for communication with the STM32 main control board of the QuadHex robot.
+A ROS 2 interface package for communication with the STM32 main control board of the robot with servo drive.

 ## Overview